mccoyh/CS-362-Project/docs/INSTALL.md

 > - If you encounter firewall or permission issues, allow Medos through your firewall or run it with administrative privileges.
 > - On Linux, ensure proper file permissions with `sudo chmod -R 777 <EXTRACTED_FOLDER>`.
 Replace `<EXTRACTED_FOLDER>` with the path where you unzipped Medos.

+## 🎧 Using Medos

+Once Medos is running, you can control media playback using the intuitive on-screen controls.
+These allow you to play, pause, adjust volume, seek, and manage other playback settings with ease.